weisrc/sirdez/docs_src/data_types/struct.md

 There are two variants of structs.

+- `sd.struct` uses `new Function` and generates a very fast function to serialize and deserialize an object.
-- `sd.struct` does not use `new Function`, but it is much slower because it is implemented using a for loop.
+- `sd.struct@no_eval` does not use `new Function`, but it is much slower because it is implemented using a for loop.
-- `sd.evalStruct` uses `new Function` and generates a very fast function to serialize and deserialize an object.

-## Asynchronous

-An asynchronous version of `sd.struct` named `sd.asyncStruct` is available for more complex use cases.

 ## Usage